colin-gourlay/sundown-sessions/src/content/releases/t/the-beatles/the-beatles-1967-1970-remastered/index.md

 ---
 ## About

-The Beatles 1967 - 1970 (Remastered) is a release by The Beatles released in 1973.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Revolution - Remastered 2009.
+*The Beatles 1967 - 1970 (Remastered)* earns its place in the Sundown Sessions catalogue through “Revolution - Remastered 2009”, a selection that offers a direct route into The Beatles's work.

+Heard in the context of the full release, “Revolution - Remastered 2009” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Revolution - Remastered 2009